theDebbister/SwissTextProject/README.md

 # SwissTextProject

-This repo documents the participation in the 2021 Swiss Text (shared task 3)[https://www.swisstext.org/swisstext.org/2021/task-3-swiss-german-speech-to-standard-german-text/index.html].
+This repo documents the participation in the 2021 Swiss Text [shared task 3](https://www.swisstext.org/swisstext.org/2021/task-3-swiss-german-speech-to-standard-german-text/index.html).

-The final report of this project can be found (here)[].
+The final report of this project can be found [here](https://github.com/theDebbister/SwissTextProject/blob/main/report/acl2021%20-%20Copy.pdf).